 The Spines went through a period of inactivity after Idiot Sun, but a new version featuring the group’s former sax man Neill Duncan as drummer emerged in the early 1990s, and it was this unit that recorded the album A Snakelike Life.
 Purportedly much simpler in structure and honed down to show off the songs’ strengths, the album was never released.
 Anthony Donaldson (another former Primitive Art Group member), Andy Craig (aka Andy Drey, The Steroids, The Body Electric) and later, returning drummer Tim Robinson would hold the rhythm together as the decade wore on.

-A fluid lineup of The Spines has chugged on in the 21st century, and although no recordings have been released, McLeary announces that “there’s an album ready to record”.
-But mostly, it’s a sought-after live unit with a substantial catalogue of original songs to call on in a 90-minute set.
+A fluid lineup of The Spines has chugged on in the 21st century as a sought-after live unit with a substantial catalogue of original songs to call on in a 90-minute set.
 The Spines are even the chief inspiration for the annual Easter Wairarapa music festival, Tora Tora Tora.

 Contrary to some reports, the Fishing EP was recorded at EMI in Petone, not the short-lived Sausage studio, the birth place of the legendary **** Terrace scene compilation.
 McLeary confirms that Negative Theatre did however, record at Sausage.